-I’ve been working remotely for almost 10 years and I’ve led or attended more than 10,000 hours of virtual meetings.
+I’ve been working remotely for 11 years and I’ve led or attended more than 10,000 hours of virtual meetings.
 This included my butt being glued to my chair for almost 8 hours straight for bi-weekly leadership team meetings.
 Talk about Zoom fatigue!

 Due to COVID office shutdowns teams had to jump overnight into becoming fully remote organizations.
 In doing so they fell back on the two things they knew how to do 1) schedule meetings 2) send emails.
-This is completely understandable in an emergency situation, but now that we are several months into this we need to adjust our ways of working.
+This is completely understandable for an emergency situation, but now we need to adjust our ways of working for the long term.

-In my latest article for IDEO I include my answers to these 3 questions:
+In an article for IDEO I include my answers to these 3 questions: